This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 If you’ve had enough self-restraint, you will have left a bit of the meat miso sauce on your plate.
 Crack a raw egg onto the plate and ask your server for “chitantan.”
 The plate will then be taken away into the kitchen, where the remaining mixture is quickly mixed with a bit of hot water.
 When it returns, you have your bonus course: a quick egg drop soup.

-Not only is jajamen delicious, it’s yet another uniquely enjoyable eating experience – and who knows enjoyment better than the Sex Machineguns?
+Not only is jajamen delicious, but it’s also yet another uniquely enjoyable eating experience – and who knows enjoyment better than the Sex Machineguns?

 For my wanko soba experience, I went to Azumaya.
 They have a few locations in Morioka, but I went to Azumaya Honten.
 The waiting area was filled with cats.
 Not real cats, but statues, which serve as the mascot of the restaurant.